TCNCoalition/TCN/README.md

-For these reasons, it seems preferable to design a protocol that does not require participation by any health authority, but is optionally compatible with health authorities that verify report integrity (e.g., by sending reports to a portal that signs them on behalf of the health authority).
+For these reasons, it seems preferable to design a protocol that does not require participation by any health authority, but is optionally compatible with health authorities that verify report integrity (e.g., by sending reports to a portal that signs them on behalf of the health authority or allowing the authorities to generate URLs that pass an authenticated positive diagnosis result to an app).
 Leaving the question of report integrity as an application-level concern means that different applications can make different choices, while still remaining interoperable.
 For instance, [CoEpi] allows users to self-report